-A treasure trove of Hindu and Jain Temples, Pattadakal is a UNESCO declared World Heritage Site in Karnataka.
-Resting on the banks of River Malaprabha, it boasts of a rich legacy dates back to the 4th century.
+A treasure trove of Hindu and Jain temples, Pattadakal is part of the Aihole-Badami-Pattadakal complex that got the UNESCO World Heritage title and it is the best representation of Chalukyan Architecture.
+Resting on the banks of River Malaprabha, it boasts of a rich legacy that dates back to the 4th century.
 Excavations have revealed that the region was originally called Raktapura and was under the control of the Badami Chalukyas.

 Dedicated to Lord Shiva, the Hindu temples at Pattadakal are an effortless blend of North and South Indian architecture.
 Built-in the 9th century by the Rashtrakuta Dynasty, the Jain Temple is the newest addition of this region.
 Built by Queen Lokamahadevi, wife of Vikramaditya II, Virupaksha Temple is one of the finest examples of South Indian architecture.
 These temples offer the town its unique identity.